roaldi/pwncraft/README.md

 ## Upcoming features

-This is just the beginning for Dockercraft!
+This is just the beginning for PWNcraft!
 We should be able to support a lot more Docker features like:

 - List [Docker Machines](https://docs.docker.com/machine/) and use portals to see what's inside
 - Support more Docker commands